zeoflow/view-binding/README.md

 - `getBinding()` is now public in ViewModel

 #### v0.8 (Jan 19, 2016)
-- ViewModelConfig can be created without `BR.viewModel` as long as the name ov the binding variable is `viewModel`
+- ViewModelConfig can be created without `BR.viewBinding` as long as the name ov the binding variable is `viewBinding`
 - Added `onViewModelCreated()` callback in ViewModel
 - *BREAKING* Renamed ~~`onModelRemoved()`~~ to `onViewModelDestroyed()` callback in ViewModel
 - Added `getResources()` convenience method to ViewModel